frc5024/InfiniteRecharge/README.md

 This script requires a recent version of [GIT](https://git-scm.com/), and [Perl 5.010](https://www.perl.org/) or later.

+## Building the project

+This project runs on [Gradle](https://gradle.org/), so most of the work of installing dependancies, and configuring builds is automatically handled.
+The first time the code is built, Gradle will automatically download all the tools you need.

+There are two ways to build the robot project.
+  - Pressing `CTRL+SHIFT+P` in VSCode, searching for `WPILib: Build robot code`, and running the task
+  - Opening the project in a terminal, and running `.\gradlew.bat build` (Windows) or `./gradlew build` (Linux)

+## Deployment

+All code deployment to the robot is done over the robot's internal network.
+In the shop, you can either connect to the robot's wifi access point, or connect with an ethernet cable to the grey networking switch mounted inside the robot.

+Once connected, robot code deployment should be done through the VSCode task: `WPILib: Deploy robot code`.
+It will handle almost everything for you.

 ## Documentation

 Here are the links to the multiple documentation sources for this project